About

 This experience sparked the creation of The Tulsa Passive House in 2021 and The Bella Vista Passive House in 2022, both designed based on Passive House principles.

-Embracing passive house design principles
+Embracing Passive House design principles

 While many green building standards contribute to sustainable architecture worldwide, passive house principles make carbon-neutral, sustainable, high-performance, energy efficient architecture affordable.
 These principles, established in the 1970s, have been proven to be effective and achievable at scale.
 Each Passive House must undergo rigorous testing and certification at various stages of construction, ensuring alignment with performance goals at costs comparable to conventional construction.